California Monarch Butterfly Conservation Planner, NRCS Partner Biologist

-Knowledge of plant and weed identification and management in California.
+- Knowledge of native plant and weed identification in California.

 - Excellent written communication skills, including the ability to write clear email, conservation plans, and technical documents for diverse audiences.
 Primary audiences include NRCS conservation planners, farmers, ranchers, and conservation partners.

 - Excellent organizational skills and ability to develop work plans and work independently on assigned tasks.

 - Working knowledge of common software applications (e.g., Word, Excel, PowerPoint).